Scores of local students will take a peek behind the scenes at Hull Royal Infirmary today as part of a large-scale NHS careers event.

 In addition to scenario-based learning, students will be able to tour a lunchtime careers fair, where experienced careers staff will be on hand to discuss their options and point youngsters towards the most appropriate qualifications to suit their interests and abilities.
 Students will also be given the chance to try their hand at Giant Operation, and take part in a CPR competition which will recognise those students showing the best, potentially life-saving CPR technique.

-Simon Nearney, Director of Workforce at Hull and East Yorkshire Hospitals NHS Trust says:
+Simon Nearney, Director of Workforce at Hull University Teaching Hospitals NHS Trust says:

 “It’s really important to us to be able to train and retain young people locally who have a passion for health, whether that’s direct patient care or supporting healthcare staff in other ways to deliver great care for local people.

-“Hull and East Yorkshire Hospitals NHS Trust alone employs more than 8,500 people in over 320 different roles including apprenticeships, and all of these posts require different levels of experience and qualification, so the NHS really does offer something for everyone, not just the academically gifted.
+“Hull University Teaching Hospitals NHS Trust alone employs more than 8,500 people in over 320 different roles including apprenticeships, and all of these posts require different levels of experience and qualification, so the NHS really does offer something for everyone, not just the academically gifted.
 What’s important to us is that we attract, train and recruit the right people to look after our growing population, and in return, the NHS can offer a very successful and rewarding career.”

 City Health Care Partnership CIC’s group chief executive Andrew Burnell said, “We are really excited to be taking part in this innovative and interactive event.
 It’ll give young people the chance to understand how many different roles and careers exist within the NHS and how our fantastic colleagues work together to look after people throughout their lives, so they are inspired to think about healthcare careers for themselves.”